Multi Matrix - Print Symposium

 Who’s it for?

-It’s been almost a decade since Northern Ireland held any significant event in relation to printmaking practice.
 This symposium has been designed to re-connect our community of artists and makers from established professionals to passionate amateurs.
 So if you love any of the following; art, print, drawing, graphics, paper, imagery, design, materials or processes - this is for you!

 Expect a full day of inspiring talks, discussion and opportunities to get to know your print community.
 Lunch is provided.
 The symposium is an opportunity to progress the dialogue about ‘how can we bring printmaking skills to a wider community within education, the arts and creative industries?’